yuninxia/HPCToolkit/doc/man/hpcrun.rst

   available SIMD lanes.

   One can specify a value 'k', which will set the PC sampling period to 2^k cycles for hardware PC sampling and 2^k ns for software PC sampling.
-  The default sampling periods are 2^20 cycles for hardware PC sampling (k=20) and 2^17 ns for software PC sampling (k=17).
+  The default sampling periods are 2^20 cycles for hardware PC sampling and 2^20 ns for software PC sampling (k=20).

--e <gpu=opencl>, --event <gpu=opencl>
+-e gpu=opencl, --event gpu=opencl
   Collect comprehensive operation-level measurements for OpenCL programs on AMD, Intel, or NVIDIA GPUs, including timing of GPU kernel invocations, memory copies (implicit and explicit), driver and runtime activity, and overhead.
-  The opencl measurement mode may also be used to measure executions of DPC++ programs compiled to Intel's OpenCL backend.
+  The OpenCL measurement mode may also be used to measure executions of DPC++ programs compiled to Intel's OpenCL backend.

 -c howoften, --count howoften
   Only available for events managed by Linux perf.